 The designation regime is set out in the Planning (Listed Buildings and Conservation Areas) Act 1990 (1).
 The list is maintained by Historic England and is available online through the National Heritage List for England (2).
 Applications for new entries and to remove or amend an existing entry are made to Historic England.
 It will investigate the merits of the application and make a recommendation to the Secretary of State (for Culture, Media and Sport) who will make the decision.

-As of 2012 there were approximately 375,588 listed buildings in England.
+As of 2016 there were 376,470 listed buildings entries in England.
 Listed buildings are classified into 3 grades:

 Grade I buildings are of exceptional interest.
 Just 2.5% of listed buildings are Grade I.